Brake Repair

 Signs you need brake service

-If you hear squealing or grinding, feel pulsation through the pedal when you stop, notice the car pulling to one side under braking, or your brake warning light is on, bring it in.
+If you hear squealing or grinding, feel pulsation through the pedal when you stop, notice the car pulling to one side under braking, smell a burning hot odor after a hill descent, see the ABS light come on, or your brake warning light is on, bring it in.
 Soft or low pedal feel is more serious and worth calling about the same day.
+So is the ABS light, since the anti-lock system is what keeps the wheels from locking under hard stops on wet SF pavement.

 What it costs